rossumai/university/docs/learn/integration-patterns/index.md

 <b>Cons:</b>

 - No real-time updates.
-- Requires tracking loaded annotations (Rossum’s “Confirmed” to “Exported” statuses help with this).
+- Requires tracking loaded annotations (Rossum’s `Confirmed` to `Exported` statuses help with this).
 - Hosting computational resources is necessary to run these scheduled queries.

 ![Scheduled-Polling-Integration](img/Scheduled-Polling-Integration.png)